The top rated snow blowers by review sites are not the best snow blowers for most people.

 Today’s buyer doesn’t go to the dealer first.
-Instead they do all their research online and only go to the dealer if they can’t get the product online or at a local retailer.
-Today’s buyer wants the online interaction of the manufacture, dealer, and retailer.
+Instead, they do all their research online and only go to the dealer if they can’t get the product online or at a local retailer.
+Today’s buyer wants the online interaction of the manufacturer, dealer, and retailer.
 It’s no longer what a report or article says is best.
 The consumer can now do the research and make the decision without ever looking at the info hidden behind a subscription or walking into a dealer.
 Today’s consumer talks not only to his neighbor but also his peers, family and friends.
 And they are all just a keystroke away.

 People are reading and listening to what others like themselves say on the internet.
 Top ten reviews and ratings from review organizations don’t have as much influence as before.
 Five years ago a magazine could tell you an item was great and they sold thousands.
 Today if 5 people on Facebook state the snow blower has problems it negatively affects sales.
-Case in point, Two years ago Husqvarna had a good snow blower but there was an apparent problem with the auger belt.
-This is not a major issue, because it didn’t happen on every machine and only happened under a heavy load, but Husqvarna was not transparent with the belt issue.
-Because of that the Internet discussion groups caused large numbers of customers not to buy.
+Case in point, two years ago Husqvarna had a good snow blower (ST230P) but there was an apparent problem with the auger belt.
+This is not a major issue because it didn’t happen on every machine and only happened under a heavy load, but Husqvarna was not transparent with the belt issue.
+Because of that, the Internet discussion groups caused large numbers of customers not to buy.
 (Husqvarna still feels the best way to handle it is through one dealer service bulletin which only the service department got.)
 If I were a company like Husqvarna (or Toro, Honda, Ariens, Cub Cadet) I would get the problem out in the open, state the real cause and blast the info on how to fix it on the company blog, newsletter and Facebook group as quickly as possible.

 Faster and easier to use is the wave of the future.
 The Toro SnowMaster is just the beginning……